-- 2. Mr. Choi Hung Nang was granted 4,000,000 share options during the year ended 31 December 2016 and 4,000,000 share options during the year ended 31 December 2018 under the Share Option Scheme and was deemed to be interested in 8,000,000 underlying shares in respect of the share options granted. - 3.
+- 2. Mr. Choi Hung Nang was granted 4,000,000 share options during the year ended 31 December 2016 and 4,000,000 share options during the year ended 31 December 2018 under the Share Option Scheme.
+4,000,000 share options were exercised during the year ended 31 December 2021 and was deemed to be interested in 4,000,000 underlying shares in respect of the share options granted. - 3.
 Regal Sky Holdings Limited, a company incorporated under the laws of the British Virgin Islands, is controlled by Ocean Equity Partners Fund L.P., which is an exempted limited partnership registered in the Cayman Islands.
 The general partner of Ocean Equity Partners Fund L.P. is Ocean Equity Partners Fund GP Limited.

-Save as disclosed above, as at 31 December 2020, no other interests or short positions in the Shares or underlying shares of the Company were recorded in the register of interests required to be kept by the Company pursuant to Section 336 of the SFO.
+Save as disclosed above, as at 31 December 2021, no other interests or short positions in the Shares or underlying shares of the Company were recorded in the register of interests required to be kept by the Company pursuant to Section 336 of the SFO.